Ecclestone says Singapore wants to drop F1 race: report

 "Singapore was suddenly more than just an airport to fly to or from somewhere.
 Now they believe they have reached their goal and they do not want a Grand Prix anymore," he said.

 Ecclestone, 86, is famous for outspoken media interviews during negotiations.
-The Briton did not attend this year's Singapore Grand Prix as he was held up by negotiations on F1's takeover by U.S. cable TV mogul John Malone's Liberty Media.
+The Briton did not attend this year's Singapore Grand Prix, one of the most popular races on the calendar, as he was held up by negotiations on F1's takeover by U.S. cable TV mogul John Malone's Liberty Media.

 A spokeswoman for Singapore GP, the event's organizer in the city-state, said in an email: "We don't comment on ongoing commercial negotiations."